naiquevin/tapestry/docs/rationale.md

 * You write query templates instead of raw queries
 * Multiple queries can be mapped to the same query template.
 Mapping is defined in the `tapestry.toml` manifest file.
-* User defined jinja variables can be used for conditionally adding or omitting parts of the query e.g. a `WHERE` condition or column to return.
-These jinja vars are also defined in the manifest file.
+* User defined Jinja variables can be used for conditionally adding or omitting parts of the query e.g. a `WHERE` condition or column to return.
+These Jinja vars are also defined in the manifest file.
 * Thus, it's easy to generate and maintain multiple queries that are similar enough to be defined using a single query template.

 ### Test templates

-* pgTAP tests are also written as jinja templates
+* pgTAP tests are also written as Jinja templates
 * Test templates are mapped to queries, again in the manifest file.
 One query can be mapped to multiple test templates.
-* When tapestry renders the final test file from a test template, a special jinja variable `{{ prepared_statement }}` gets expanded to the actual query that the test template is mapped to.
+* When tapestry renders the final test file from a test template, a special Jinja variable `{{ prepared_statement }}` gets expanded to the actual query that the test template is mapped to.
 * This way, the generated test SQL file is guaranteed to have the exact same query which is used by the application code.